Droid-ify/client/.github/ISSUE_TEMPLATE/quick-crash-report.md

 3. Scroll down to '....'
 4. See error

-**Expected behavior**
-A clear and concise description of what you expected to happen.

-**Screenshots**
-If applicable, add screenshots to help explain your problem.

 **Smartphone (please complete the following information):**
  - Device: [e.g. Pixel 6]
  - OS: [e.g. Android 12L]
  - Version [e.g. v0.5.1]

 **Additional context**
 Add any other context about the problem here.
+Like what are the changes in settings that you made.